Providers Configuration

 openai-compatible/

-prefix in Agent mode model selector
+prefix in the model selector

 Important Notes